Costa Rica stun Italy, France crush Switzerland

 There was no upset in the second match, with France beating Switzerland 5-2 in Salvador in an entertaining, end-to-end game full of chances that was great viewing for the neutral.

-For Switzerland coach Ottmar Hitzfeld it was an altogether more painful experience as he watched his defense torn apart by wave after wave of attacks from France's forward line.
+For Switzerland coach Ottmar Hitzfeld it was an altogether more painful experience as he watched his defence torn apart by wave after wave of attacks from France's forward line.

 The emphatic win continued France's World Cup rehabilitation as they seek to bury the ghosts of four years ago, when a player revolt left their reputation stained.